LiftVortex/NormalSmith/README.md

   Supports loading an external alpha texture to account for transparency in occlusion tests.

 - **Real-Time Preview & Progress Updates:**
-  Displays a live preview of the baking process with progress information and estimated time remaining.
+  Displays a live preview of the baking process to show progress and displays a percentage complete indicator.

 - **User Interface Customisation:**
   Toggle between light and dark modes, adjust highlight colours, and enable fast preview for more responsive updates.